Screening for Heart Disease

 Who should or shouldn't get a screening test and why

-As you have probably already guessed from the discussions above, none of these tests are recommended as effective ways to screen for or prevent heart attacks.
+As you have probably already guessed from the discussions above, none of these tests are recommended as effective ways to screen for or prevent heart attacks in otherwise healthy individuals without symptoms suggestive of heart disease.
 That's because they are unable to identify the issue that leads to most heart attacks, which is inflamed unstable plaques that are at risk of rupture.
-Until we have such a test, screening is not advisable because it exposes the patients to risk but provides no proven benefit.
+Until we have such a test, screening is not advisable in patients who have no symptoms because it exposes the patients to risk but provides no proven benefit.
 This will come as a surprise to lots of people who have friends or family who have been told something different and may have even undergone some of these tests.
 This is mostly due to the counterintuitive nature of this situation.
-If you think of our arteries like pipes in your house then of course it makes sense to look for clogs and clean them when you find them, but our arteries are really nothing like pipes as I pointed out in the "How do Heart Attacks Happen" article.
+If you think of our arteries like pipes in your house then of course it makes sense to look for clogs and clean them when you find them, but our arteries are really very different from pipes as I pointed out in the "How do Heart Attacks Happen" article.

 The message I want to convey in this article is that although we don't currently have an effective way to screen for the kinds of problems in our arteries that may lead to a heart attack in otherwise healthy individuals, that doesn't mean that there is nothing you can do to prevent a heart attack.
 In fact, there is a lot one can do.
 The most powerful tools we have to prevent heart attacks is to identify modifiable risk factors and do our best to improve them.
 We can't change our genetics or our age, but we can control things like cholesterol and sugar levels as well as high blood pressure, smoking, obesity, exercise, and alcohol intake.
 That's where the focus should be.
 See your doctor regularly to have these things checked.
 Work on your diet and exercise, and when necessary, use medications to reduce the risk of heart disease as well as stroke.